 The Fear of Not Smoking

-Recently I was waiting in a queue to change some money at Haneda Airport and I noticed a strong smell of tobacco.
+A little while ago I was waiting in a queue to change some money at Haneda Airport when I noticed a strong smell of tobacco.
 At first I thought it was coming from someone nearby, because the clothes of a heavy smoker can reek of tobacco, but then I realised I was standing outside the Smoking Room.
-Periodically the door would open and close as people went in and out, allowing the fumes from inside the room to pollute the air in the vicinity where I was standing.
+Periodically, the door would open and close as people went in and out, allowing the fumes from inside the room to pollute the air in the vicinity where I was standing.
 This set me pondering further on a matter to which I have already given much thought: why do smokers—at any rate those about to board an aeroplane—smoke?

 It’s similar to the situation of Japanese office workers on their way to the station in the mornings.
 They’re not allowed to smoke at home, nor on the train, so they top up their nicotine levels while they have the opportunity—even though it’s forbidden to smoke while walking along the street in many areas of Japanese cities.
 I have frequently observed such smokers.
 Do they look happy and content?
 No, they look harried.
 But why?